Not Your Average Fish Story

 Trona was established in 1913 as a self-contained company town with a rail connection to the Southern Pacific (now the Union Pacific) line at Searles.
 Profits from borax, potash, and soda ash mining and refining supported a high quality of life level in Trona for decades, though more recently the town has fallen on tough times and the population has dropped to under 3,000.

-If it weren’t for film location shoots including Star Trek V, Planet of the Apes, and Land of the Lost (above) filmed at and around the nearby Trona Pinnacles, the town’s economy would have sunk lower than nearby Death Valley.
+If it weren’t for film location shoots including Star Trek V, Planet of the Apes, and Land of the Lost filmed at and around the nearby Trona Pinnacles, the town’s economy would have sunk lower than nearby Death Valley.
+Though Trona boasted a surprising variety of recreational opportunities including tennis courts and the all-sand, 18-hole Trona Golf Course (darker soil was used to differentiate the “greens” from the desert fairways) built in 1926, hiking and amateur prospecting would have brought adventurous Tronians to the area of the Fish Rocks on numerous occasions over the years.